How To Change date Of Birth in NADRA CNIC

 4. That despite all efforts the defendant is not ready to correct the date of birth of the plaintiff on his ID Card, hence this case.

-6. That the office of the NADRA, Rawalpindi is within the territorial limits of this Honorable Court and the plaintiff is temporarily resident at Rawalpindi, so this Honorable Court got the jurisdiction to entertain the matter in hand.
+6. The office of the NADRA, Rawalpindi is within the territorial limits of this Honorable Court and the plaintiff is temporarily resident at Rawalpindi, so this Honorable Court has the jurisdiction to entertain the matter in hand.

-7. That the value of the suit for the purpose of jurisdiction is fixed as Rupees 2000/-, which is exempted from court fee.
+7. The value of the suit for jurisdiction is fixed as Rupees 2000/-, which is exempted from court fee.

-In view of the above, it is, therefore, most humbly prayed that the suit of the plaintiff may kindly be decreed in favor of the plaintiff and the defendant may kindly be directed to change the Date of Birth of the plaintiff as 08-08-1982 instead of 16-10-1987 and after the necessary changing the new I.D Card of the plaintiff may kindly be issued, in the interest of justice.
+Given the above, it is, therefore, most humbly prayed that the suit of the plaintiff may kindly be decreed in favor of the plaintiff and the defendant may kindly be directed to change the Date of Birth of the plaintiff to 08-08-1982 instead of 16-10-1987 and after the necessary changing the new I.D Card of the plaintiff may kindly be issued, in the interest of justice.

 Any other relief, which this Honorable Court deems fit and proper may also be granted to the plaintiff.